WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Appendices

 It is noticed that the output power $|E_\mathrm{tot}|^2$ would have a DC component as well as higher order modulation components with frequency $\omega_{m}$ and $2\omega_{m}$.
 After mixing with a local oscillator, the component of frequency $\omega_{m}$ can be extracted through a low-pass filter.
-This leads to the $\omega_m$ modulated term (we only consider power loss and ignore the phase shift) from the total output power:
+This leads to the $\omega_m$ modulated term (we only consider power loss and neglect the phase shift which is higher order in the coupling and disappears for the resonant conversion) from the total output power:

-This is the output signal of the sidebands from photon-axion mixing, where $|E_0|^2$ refers to the input laser power and $\frac{\delta A}{A}$ can be referred to the conversion probability $P_{\gamma \rightarrow a}$.
+This is the output signal of the sidebands from photon-axion mixing, where $|E_0|^2$ refers to the input laser power.
 When $k_0\Delta{L}=\pi /2$, dark fringe is achieved, and the power from the DC part is minimized.